ZakyHermawan/ZakyHermawan.github.io/_posts/2024-07-13-week-7-grc-removal-and-jinja.md

 * Now GRC has been removed from gnuradio codebase
 * You can install grc using pip install
 * Now GRC GTK will have icon, no matter either you install GNU Radio or GRC first
-* I'm proposing the PR for autoformat pre commit has been made
+* The PR for autoformat pre commit has been made